Master’s in Public Health Nursing Degree Emphasis

-Grand Canyon University's Master (MSN) in Public Health Nursing emphasis program prepares you to be actively involved in the coordination, planning, development, implementation and evaluation of health programs and services.
-It is designed for nurses interested in disease-prevention and community and population health.
+Grand Canyon University's Master of Science in Nursing with an Emphasis in Public Health Nursing can prepare you to be actively involved in the coordination, planning, development, implementation and evaluation of health programs and services.
+It is designed for nurses interested in disease prevention and community and population health.

 Loading Form